henchan/Backbone-d3-couch/README.md

+# backbone-d3-couch
+backbone-d3-couch is a basic modification to Backbone-d3.
+It demonstrates using a couchdb to store data for the Backbone-d3 calendar demo.
+So far, only the Calendar sample is working.
+To use it, you need to use the Python Couchapp to upload the application to a couchdb.
+The name of the db is currently hard-coded as "crashes" (air-crash data).
+The name of the design doc is currently hard-coded as Backbone-d3-couch.
+You will also need to have uploaded the data into your crashes db.
+Refer to load_data/calendar/readme.txt

 # backbone-d3
 With backbone-d3 we aim to provide a simple interface to visualise with d3 dynamic data held in backbone collections.
 The simple visualisations provided